dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

         an ideal that is the opposite of the being Mara epitomizes?
         - or is it instead a state purely devoid of the elements required for suffering/evil?

+- e.g. no one's ever going to cofound a business with me? i guess i don't care about several dozen business ideas or several thousand intellectually interesting ideas that i have.
+  - no, i get it. everything in my life is a rigged game. nothing i do matters. any mild level of success i enjoy will be mitigated as soon as i begin to taste progress.
+    - if i never taste progress in the direction of the gradient of success, how will ripping it from my hands serve to torment me?

 <a name="would-you-like-some-tea" />